Evan Rachel Wood Once Dated Manson Now Wants Her Son To Grow Up Somewhere Normal

 — Mole Channel (@molechannel) April 1, 2017

 According to Evan Rachel Wood, she had been raped twice in the past.
 She made the heartbreaking admission in a letter to Rolling Stone, reports CNN.
-According to Wood, following the election she “couldn’t remain silent any longer.”
+According to Wood, following the election, she “couldn’t remain silent any longer.”

 “I don’t believe we live in a time where people can stay silent any longer.
 Not given the state our world is in with its blatant bigotry and sexism.
 It should be talked about because its swept under the rug as nothing and I will not accept this as ‘normal.’
 It’s a serious problem.”